nikomatsakis/rustconf-2021/content/index.md

 > We decided to run an experiment and create a simple microservice written in Rust to see for ourselves if it’s worth it.
 The thinking was: if we failed, we would learn something useful anyway, if we succeeded, we would add a new awesome device to our team’s toolbox.

 .citation[
-  ["Building a microservice with Rust"](https://medium.com/tenable-techblog/building-a-microservice-with-rust-23a4de6e5e14) -- Mikhail Medvedev, Tenable Techblog
+  [<q>Building a microservice with Rust</q>](https://medium.com/tenable-techblog/building-a-microservice-with-rust-23a4de6e5e14) -- Mikhail Medvedev, Tenable Techblog
 ]

 ---